,

 RE

-As a Catholic School the teaching of the church is at the heart of everything we do.
-As well as daily worship, we follow the Come and See programme.
-The topics are delivered in three stages - Explore, Reveal and Respond.
+As a Catholic School the teaching of the Church is at the heart of everything we do.
+As well as daily prayer and liturgy, we follow the 'To Know You More Clearly' programme.
+The topics are delivered in branches and the overarching theme of this year is celebrating the Eucharist.

 Geography

-Our Geography lessons will have the enquiry focus of 'Rivers and Land Use'.
+Our Geography lessons will have the enquiry focus of Counties and Cities of the UK.

 Science

-In Science we follow the Developing Experts Scheme our topic for this term is Plants.
-This unit covers: comparing the effects of different factors on plant growth, functions of different parts of a flowering plant and how they are used in phtosynthesis, investigate the way in which water is transported within plants, explore the part that flowers play in the life cycle, understand the pollination process and the ways in which seeds are dispersed and compare effects of different factors on plant growth.
+In Science, we follow the Developing Experts Scheme and our topic for this term is Plants.
+This unit covers: comparing the effect of different factors on plant growth.
+Identify and describe the functions of different parts of a flowering plant and how they are used in photosynthesis.
+Investigate the way in which water is transported within plants.
+Explore the life cycle of flowering plants.
+Understand the pollination process and the ways in which seeds are dispersed.
+Compare the effect of different factors on plant growth.

 Art